sarahpicard/crm-system/README.md

 Clicking the checkbox to the left of an active to-do item will "cross the item off."
 This action will not remove the to-do from view, but will only "cross it off."
 In order to remove a to-do list item permanently, click on the green "X" button to the right of the specified to-do.

+>For example purposes, all of the above "clients" are fictional.

 ---

 ## Icebox Features 🧊